Eric Dickerson: Indianapolis Colts

-1992–1993: Final years
+Los Angeles Raiders

 On April 26, 1992, Dickerson was traded by the Colts to the Los Angeles Raiders for their fourth- and eighth-round picks in the 1992 draft.
 There were occasional flashes of greatness—107 yards against the Broncos, 103 against the Chargers, where he recorded his 63rd and 64th career 100-yard games—but those would be his last.
 Dickerson also scored on a 40-yard touchdown run, reminiscent of his prime, in front of a nationally televised Monday Night audience in a game against Kansas City.
 That year, he led the team in rushing attempts and yards.
-However, he suffered from splitting carries with Marcus Allen by having the latter finish the second half.
+However, Dickerson suffered from splitting carries with Marcus Allen by having the latter finish the second half.

+Atlanta Falcons

 The following season, Dickerson was traded to the Atlanta Falcons on July 7, 1993, for a sixth-round draft pick.
 He played in a backup role, making his final national televised appearance during the Monday Night Football game on September 27, 1993, when the Falcons hosted the Pittsburgh Steelers in a losing effort.
-The Falcons traded Dickerson and third-year cornerback Bruce Pickens to the Green Bay Packers for running back John Stephens on October 13, 1993.
+The Falcons traded Dickerson and third-year cornerback Bruce Pickens to the Green Bay Packers for running back John Stephens on October 13.

 The trade came a week after Dickerson said he had been told that the Falcons were waiving him because Coach Jerry Glanville wanted to use younger players.
 The next day, Falcons officials said that there had been a misunderstanding and that Dickerson had not been placed on waivers.
 Dickerson retired as the second-leading rusher of all time after failing a physical with the Packers.

 On August 29, 2017, Dickerson signed a one-day contract to officially retire as a member of the Los Angeles Rams.